 Only offers of admission from the dean of Graduate and Postdoctoral Studies are valid.
 Communication with a program representative or a faculty member does not constitute an offer of admission or an acceptance of an offer.
-You must respond to the offer within 21 days.
+You must respond online to the offer (normally within 21 days).

 Wilfrid Laurier University may revoke an offer of admission and cancel registration for admission if you have provided false or incomplete information.

-Note: For Business Administration (MBA, pre-MBA), Finance (MFin), and Management (PhD) students only.
+Note: For Business Administration (MBA, pre-MBA), Finance (MFin) and Management Analytics (MMA) students only.

 International students can also pay through the CIBC International Student Pay option.
 You will need to activate your Laurier email address first (visit the New Graduate Student Checklist for instructions).

-Once you’ve accepted your offer of admission, review our new student checklist.
+Once you’ve accepted your offer of admission, review our New Graduate Student Checklist.